bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image052.jpg){width="15.430272309711286in" height="2.3027055993000873in"}  -->

-Here, the message is logged to the console only if the temperature is greater than 30.
+<p>Here, the message is logged to the console only if the temperature is greater than 30.</p>

 ##### 3.1.2 Utilizing else and else if Clauses

-To provide an alternative path when the if&#42; condition is false, you can use an else clause.
-For multiple conditions, else if can be used,
+<p>To provide an alternative path when the if&#42; condition is false, you can
-Syntax:
+use an else clause.
+For multiple conditions, else if can be used, Syntax:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 53.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">